Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

-We first consider the case where $N$ is even and $M = N/2$.
-In this case, arbitrary orbits are finally attracted by the limit cycle $u^t_j = t+j$ ($\mathrm{mod}\ 2$) with period $2$, which is the same as that of the ECA rule 184.
-Therefore, the exact flow is
+We first consider the case where $N$ is even and $M = N/2$ (i.e. $N_s$ is odd because we assume that $N_m$ is odd).
+In this case, arbitrary orbits are finally attracted by the limit cycle $u^t_j = t+j$ ($\mathrm{mod}\ 2$) with period $2$ and its time-space pattern forms a checkerboard one.
+The exact flow is